Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 The interest to the distribution $P(y_1,y_2)$ is clear from following considerations.
 Let take the linear combination of two solutions (1) in the forbidden band of the ideal system, and squaring it, come to a superposition of exponents with parameters

 while raising it to the fourth power leads to a set of values

-If a weak disorder is introduced to the system, these exponents change slightly and correspond to behavior of the second and fourth moments.
-According to \cite{13}, for the 1D Anderson model these sets of parameters are determined by the roots of algebraic equations of the third and fifth power correspondingly.
+If weak disorder is introduced to the system, these exponents change slightly and correspond to behavior of the second and fourth moments.
+According to \cite{13}, these sets of parameters for the 1D Anderson model are determined by the roots of algebraic equations of the third and fifth power correspondingly.
 In the deep of the forbidden band one has results

 for the second moments, and